-Relationships are at the heart of all collaborative work.
-It is essential that the team takes time to build trust and to understand each other's worlds.
-Early agendas should include activities that foster this type of sharing: What brought you to this work?
+Relationships are at the heart of collaborative work.
+The team needs to takes time to build trust and understand each other's worlds.
+Early agendas should include activities that foster sharing: What brought you to this work?
 What is rewarding about your work?
 What is challenging?
 What are your reporting considerations and organizational priorities?